Dharshan-XR0/Search-Algorithm/README.md

 ```
 /*

 Program to find the element in a list using Binary Search (recursive Method).
-Developed by: your name
-RegisterNumber:

 def BinarySearch(arr,k,low,high):
     if low <= high: